BU 5050 Business Graduate Internship - 3 graduate credits

 BU 5750 Master's Research Project - 6 graduate credits

 MBA candidates may elect to do some investigation relating to an applied or theoretical problem in their area of interest.
 Normally it is expected that the enrollment for this course will cover two terms.
-The forms for the development and approval of this project are available in the Graduate Studies office.
 One copy of the final report will be provided to each advisor and the original copy will be submitted to the department chair.
 There will be an oral presentation of the Masters Research Project results to the professor and readers prior to April 1 of the year of graduation.
 Requirements are expected to be completed by May 1 in the year of graduation.
 Prerequisites: BU 5120 and BU 5210.

 BU 5810 Seminar in Corporate Public Relations - 3 graduate credits